 Today’s guest is Will Devinney, Leave of Absence and Disability Coordinator at Petsmart.

-Adam: My name is Adam Brits.
+Adam: My name is Adam Ritz.
 If you’re looking for me on Twitter, @adamritz.
 I’m a co-host along with your main host, Ray Hilbert.
 Ray, how are you?

 Ray: Doing terrific today, Adam, and we are so excited to be back in studio.
 It seems like God’s been bringing us some great guests as of late, as he always does here at Bottom Line Faith.
-So we’re gonna have a great time again today.
+So we’re going to have a great time again today.